spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 }
 ```

-Feel free to play with a minimal example of this policy in [the Rego playground](https://play.openpolicyagent.org/p/LUokYD0NoU).
+Feel free to play with a minimal example of this policy in [the Rego playground](https://play.openpolicyagent.org/p/LUokYD0NoU){: rel="nofollow"}.

 ### Automated code review